joemoose/dungeoneers.d20/docs/attribution.md

 - Corruption adapted from [Weird North](https://classless-kobolds.itch.io/weird-north) by Jim Parkin.

-- Equipment adapted from [Dungeon World](https://dungeon-world.com/), by Adam Koebel and Sage LaTorra, licensed under the [Creative Commons Attribution 3.0 Unported license (CC BY 3.0)](http://creativecommons.org/licenses/by/3.0/).
+- Equipment adapted from [Dungeon World](https://dungeon-world.com/), by Adam Koebel and Sage LaTorra and “[When All You Have is a Hammer](http://udan-adan.blogspot.com/2018/02/when-all-you-have-is-hammer-item-based.html)” by Joseph Manola. *Against the Wicked City*, 4 February 2018.

 - “Roll high, under” and “trained rolls” mechanics adapted from [“Whitehack”](https://whitehackrpg.wordpress.com) by Christian Mehrstam.